-If you have made it to the hearing stage of the disability application process, you should highly consider submitting letters written by friends, family, caretakers or former employers to the judge who will be hearing your case.
+If you have made it to the hearing stage of the disability appeals process, you should highly consider submitting letters written by friends, family, caretakers or former employers to the judge who will be hearing your case.
 This and any additional evidence you have will help improve your chances for a favorable decision for SSDI benefits.

-The letter should include information about your disability and how it limits your day-to-day activities.
+The appeal letter should include information about your disability and how it limits your day-to-day activities.
 Therefore, you should be very selective about who you ask to write a letter in support of your case for Social Security Disability benefits or Supplemental Security Income (SSI).

 A caretaker (or family member, if that is who primarily helps you out) should include information about your limitations when it comes to taking care of yourself, such as clothing, bathing, cooking, shopping, housework, paying bills and any other activities you have trouble doing independently.
-They should also detail how they help you perform each activity, and any other responsibilities they have as it relates to your care.
+They should also detail how they help you perform each activity, and any provide any new evidence they may have as it relates to your care.

-Because administrative law judges have such high caseloads and a limited amount of time, your letter should focus more on quality than quantity.
-Ask the people writing them to try and keep it to one page or less to avoid an unfavorable decision.
+Because the administrative law judge has such a high caseload and a limited amount of time, your letter should focus more on quality than quantity.
+Request the people writing them to try and keep it to one page or less to avoid an unfavorable decision.
 They should also consider getting the letter notarized to show it is authentic.
 Your local Social Security office may be able to recommend a notary if you need help finding one.

-You disability attorney will probably want to review these letters before you submit them to ensure everything is accurate – this is completely normal.
-They want just want to make sure you are not submitting incorrect information that could have the potential to hurt your case down the line.
+You disability lawyer will probably want to review these letters before you submit them to ensure everything is accurate – this is completely normal.
+They want just want to make sure you are not submitting incorrect information that could have the potential to result in a denial letter.

-Don’t have a disability attorney yet?
+Don’t have a attorney to help with your disability claim?
 Click here for a free, no-obligation consultation.